All Episodes

 They win.

-If you have a guy whose brain is so big that he just wants to talk about the 1920s on one occasion and talk about a moon base on the next, and then you know, and then uh talk about various things about you know what's going on at the local zoo and and what I was doing in you know 1993 and then lean six sigma and you blah blah blah blah blah blah blah.
+If you have a guy whose brain is so big that he just wants to talk about the 1920s on one occasion and talk about a moon base on the next, and then, you know, and then talk about various things about, you know, what's going on at the local zoo and what I was doing in 1993 and then lean six Sigma and you know,

-I mean, it the things that make Newt a fascinating man, the things that make Newt uh an incredibly valuable conservative are the things that might have made him a really difficult candidate, a r a r a snake bit candidate.
+I mean, the things that make Newt a fascinating man, the things that make Newt an incredibly valuable conservative are the things that might have made him a really difficult candidate, a snake bit candidate.

-There are tons of people who I think are geniuses, who I love and who I know love America, who might not be the best can uh best candidates in the world, and that was my problem with Newton.
+There are tons of people who I think are geniuses, who I love and who I know love America, who might not be the best candidates in the world.

 So anyway, the Romney people were giving us for months and months and months.